ON THE BACK OF THOUGHT

 unimpeachable.

 Look for flaws in a realm of consciousness marked by birth and death.
-That prerogative might quantify a purpose, but hanging our fleeting glimpse of this realm on a word or the sum of what we are to a belief, or a building would be folly.
+This prerogative might quantify a purpose, but it would be folly to hang our fleeting glimpse of this realm on a word, the sum of what we are to a belief or a building.

 If heart and thought are the song’s central premise, then the body is a temple.